cse412-21w/environmental-equity/README.md

 Raj completed the renewable energy sources, carbon dioxide producers, and pollution visuzalizations and associated writing.

 ## Project Proposal Abstract
-We were inspired by the compilation of datasets found at https://www.kaggle.com/seraphimstreets/environmentequity-starterpack as well as Notre Dame's Global Adaptation Initiatiave Index (https://gain.nd.edu/our-work/country-index/download-data/) to focus our final porject on evironmnetal equity.
+We were inspired by the compilation of datasets found at https://www.kaggle.com/seraphimstreets/environmentequity-starterpack as well as Notre Dame's Global Adaptation Initiatiave Index (https://gain.nd.edu/our-work/country-index/download-data/) to focus our final porject on environmental equity.
 As we look at ways to address the global warming crisis, there is a struggle between scientists pushing for fast and decisive action to save the planet, and policy makers looking to balance short term needs like employment and economic growth.
 Green alternatives are unfortunately not always the most economical and the economic costs often disproportionately affect more vulnerable groups.
 Developing countries often bear more of the burden of climate change and are less equipped to adapt.
 Our project will aim to answer the following questions: What groups are currently impacted by the impacts of global warming, and what groups stand to be impacted most in the coming years?
 What climate change solutions can equitably and positvely affect all groups?
 How can the burden of economic impacts of these solutions be equitably distributed?

 ## Getting Started